slashid/gate-examples/oauth2-openapi/README.md

 In particular, the example backend service will not include any logic for validating access tokens - Gate takes care of it, so you can focus on building the features your organization needs.

+If you want to follow these steps yourself, you can run this example locally with the following steps.
+All the necessary files and cURL commands are included in this repo.

+#### Prerequisites

+- Docker and Docker Compose installed
+- A SlashID organization (create one for free [here](https://console.slashid.dev/signup?utm_source=gate-example-repo))
+- `cURL` or other software for making HTTP requests (such as Postman)

+#### Setup

+- Clone this repository and navigate into its directory
+- Run `docker-compose pull` to get the latest images
+- Create a client ID/secret pair with SlashID using `create_client.sh`
+- Set the client ID and secret in `gate.yaml`
+- Use the client ID/secret to calculate the basic authorization header in `request_token.sh`
+- Run `docker-compose up` to start Gate and the backend server

+You can now make requests to `http://localhost:5000`.

+#### Cleanup

+Once you are finished, follow these steps to clean up your environment:

+- Run `docker-compose down` to stop Gate and the backend server
+- [Delete the OAuth 2.0 client ID/secret](https://developer.slashid.dev/docs/api/delete-oauth-2-clients-oauth-client-id) using the SlashID API (this will also revoke all associated tokens)

 ### OpenAPI Document